List of The Seven Deadly Sins characters: Lower Class Demons

-The lowest class of demons seen thus far, they are massive red obese-looking creatures that can breathe Purgatory Fire, which has far greater potency than normal fire.
+Red Demons (赤色魔神), also known as "Blood Demons", are the most-inferior class of demons.
+Their strength differs from one demon to the next, but they are stronger than Holy Knights.
+They are massive red obese-looking creatures that can breathe Purgatory Fire, which has far greater potency than normal fire.
 They also possess two hearts, making them difficult to kill.
-A red demon was first seen invading the Fairy King's forest twenty years prior, where it burned down the forest and killed Elaine before Ban slew it with it the aid of his newly acquired immortality.
+A red demon invaded the Fairy King's Forest twenty years before the series began, where it burned down the forest and killed Elaine before Ban slew it with it the aid of his newly acquired immortality.
 Its corpse was eventually found by Hendrickson, who uses its blood to create Holy Knights with the powers of demons, a process perfected in the New Generation.

-These demons have thick gray-coloured carapaces that make them extremely durable, faces surrounded by pointed petal-like protrusions vaguely resembling a stylized sun or flower, and wings.
+Gray Demons (灰色魔神), also known as "Ash Demons", have thick gray-colored carapaces that make them extremely durable, faces surrounded by pointed petal-like protrusions vaguely resembling a stylized sun or flower, and wings.
+Although they can not speak, they are stronger and more intelligent than Red Demons.
 In addition to breathing Purgatory Fire, they can utilize various darkness-based attacks, such as "Dark Snow", an attack that consists in conjuring up black snow-like particles which kill instantly.
 After being cornered and nearly defeated by five of the Sins, Hendrickson consumes the blood of a Gray Demon to vastly increase his strength and continue the battle.

-Bird-like demons with muscular physiques, they are known for their speed.
-Four of them summoned by Melascula's powers, they are eventually all killed off.
+Blue Demons (青色魔神), also known as "Cobalt Demons", are Bird-like demons with muscular physiques, they are known for their speed.
+Four of them were summoned by Melascula's powers, and then they are eventually all killed off.